A few weeks ago, I got an email from a new investor who was having some serious difficulty talking to prospects on the phone.

-If they start acting rude, badgering you with questions or accuse you a being a scammer (which is quite rare, btw), just be nice and say something like this.
+If they start acting rude, badgering you with questions or accusing you of being a scammer (which is quite rare), just be nice and say something like this:

 These kinds of “canned phrases” helped me A LOT.
-When I got into a situation where I was unsure of how to respond – I could fall back on these phrases (which I knew very well).
-As a result, I was able to sound much more confident, which led people to trust me and be more open to what I had to say (and this ultimately resulted in doing more deals and making more money).
+When I got into a situation where I was unsure of how to respond, I could fall back on these phrases (which I knew very well).
+As a result, I could sound much more confident, which led people to trust me and be more open to what I had to say.
+This ultimately resulted in doing more deals and making more money.

-Believe me, I've had plenty of awkward phone calls in my time.
-Sometimes they just don't go well, at all… but don't let this get you down.
+I've had plenty of awkward phone calls in my time.
+Sometimes they just don't go well at all.
+But don't let this get you down.
 This is a very normal part of the learning process, and you will get better in time.

-The first time you have a conversation with a prospective seller, you have a golden opportunity to speak directly with the source of MUCH of the information you're going to need.
-This is important, because you can usually glean 90% of the information you'll need to know before you decide to purchase (all subject to verification, of course).
+The first time you have a conversation with a prospective seller, you have a golden opportunity to speak directly with the source of the information you need.
+You can usually glean 90% of it before you decide to purchase (all subject to verification, of course).

-If you're dealing with shyness (or an overall lack of confidence), this video from Ramit Sethi may offer some valuable insights as well.
+If you're dealing with shyness (or an overall lack of confidence), this video from Ramit Sethi may also offer some valuable insights.

-And if you need an example of what solid, confident phone call looks like, here's an example from my friend Claude Diamond:
+And if you need an example of what a solid, confident phone call looks like, here's an example from Claude Diamond and Joe McCall:

-And last but not least, be sure to check out this insightful blog post from Karl James – who did a masterful job of summarizing his experience and growing process.
+And last but not least, check out this insightful blog post from Karl James, who did a masterful job of summarizing his experience and growing process.